How to become a Trainer?

 • Assessment Task 03: Deliver training to a small group

-• Assessment Task 04: Deliver training in your workplace/club (4.5 hours)
+• Assessment Task 04: Deliver training to a small group

-• Those who wish to become a trainer and gain the Volunteer Trainer Delivery Skill Set will need to submit an EOI form to SLSSA before the closing date.
+• Those who wish to become a trainer and gain the TAESS00029 Volunteer Trainer Delivery Skill Set will need to submit an online application (link below) to SLSSA before the closing date.

 Once you attend the online induction session, and confirm your commitment, your enrolment will be confirmed and then you will have access to the online learning platform.

-• Submitting an EOI form does not guarantee your selection into the course.
+• Submitting an application form does not guarantee your selection into the course.

 • If enrolment or online learning is not completed by the required dates, you may be removed from the course and your position provided to someone on the waitlist.